 Back to Top

-Our research is produced by Accendo Markets Limited.
+This research is produced by Accendo Markets Limited.
 Research produced and disseminated by Accendo Markets is classified as non-independent research, and is therefore a marketing communication.
-Accendo Markets research has not been prepared in accordance with legal requirements designed to promote its independence and may not comply with FSA guidelines to prevent conflicts of interest and is not subject to any prohibition on dealing ahead of the dissemination of research.
-As such, this research does not constitute a personal recommendation or offer to enter into a transaction or an investment, and is produced and distributed for information purposes only.
-Accendo Markets considers information contained within the research to be valid when published, and gives no warranty as to the investments referred to in this material.
-The income from the investments referred to may go down as well as up, and investors may realise losses on investments.
-The past performance of a particular investment is not necessarily a guide to its future performance.
-Prepared by Michael van Dulken, Analyst
+This investment research has not been prepared in accordance with legal requirements designed to promote its independence and it is not subject to the prohibition on dealing ahead of the dissemination of investment research.
+This research does not constitute a personal recommendation or offer to enter into a transaction or an investment, and is produced and distributed for information purposes only.